Modeling matter(s) in SEOBNRv5THM: Generating fast and accurate effective-one-body waveforms for spin-aligned binary neutron stars: The SEOBNRv5THM model

 It is known that for anti-aligned (counter-rotating) NSs the total $f$-mode frequency $\omega_{f,l}$ can become zero and even negative for high spins, which makes the $f$-mode unstable.
 In particular, Eq.~\eqref{eq:f} can develop a proper singularity in the denominator of the first term for $l \Omega_0 -\Delta\omega_{0l} = \omega_{0l}$ for large, negative $\Delta\omega_{0l}$ associated to counter-rotating NSs.
 Such a singularity makes the ODE integration impossible, but has not been considered previously for \vfourt.
 This regime of large (anti-aligned) spins requires an extension of the model, possibly through the addition of nonlinear dynamical tidal effects, which we leave for future investigations.

-This effect is essentially the CFS instability (see e.g. Refs.~\cite{CFS:1,CFS:2,CFS:3,Kruger:2020}), where counter-rotating linear perturbations on a spinning NS can become unstable to the emission of GWs.
+This effect is essentially the handrasekhar-Friedman-Schutz, CFS instability (see Refs.~\cite{CFS:1,CFS:2}), where counter-rotating linear perturbations on a spinning NS can become unstable to the emission of GWs.
+This leads to a spin-down of the NS over secular timescales, much shorter than the inspiral timescale, until $\omega_{f,l} > 0$ is reached and the instability disappears.
+This effect, in tandem with other instabilities like the $r$-mode instability in nascent stars, therefore limits the maximum allowed spin-rate of astrophysical NSs expected in BNS systems, see the extensive reviews of Refs.~\cite{Andersson:2003,Paschalidis:2016vmz}.

 In order to still be able to generate waveforms across the full parameter space for this work, we apply a smooth asymptotic cutoff on the spin-shift to ensure $|\Delta \omega_{0l} / \omega_{0l}| < 0.9$ on the $\Delta \omega_{0l}$ as taken from Ref.~\cite{Kruger:2020}.
-While this generated waveform in the instability regime is unphysical, one should expect it to be an astrophysically unlikely regime for NSs in an inspiraling binary.
+While this generated waveform in the instability regime is unphysical, this regime is also astrophysically implausible for NSs in inspiraling binaries.
+The observed maximum NS spin rates furthermore suggest the validity of our procedure~\cite{Hessels:06,Nielsen:2016}, given that they hint at a maximum spin rate below the onset of the CFS instability for the $l\in\{2,\,3\}$ $f$-modes~\cite{Paschalidis:2016vmz}.

 Recently, the authors of Ref.~\cite{Yu:2024} have studied anti-aligned systems for the dynamical tides in the formulation of Ref.~\cite{Steinhoff:2021dsn} for highly spinning anti-aligned NSs and followed up on their work in Ref.~\cite{Yu:2025}.
-They find that the crossing of the resonance can induce eccentricity in the originally quasi-ciruclar system.
+They find that the crossing of the resonance can induce eccentricity in the originally quasi-circular system.
 We find the same development of eccentricity when naively continuing the integration of the EOB system of ODEs.
 The resulting waveform of such a continued integration is however clearly unphysical due to the assumption of quasi-circularity in the model and in particular in the quasi-circular derivation of $\keff$ from Refs.~\cite{Steinhoff:2016rfi,Steinhoff:2021dsn}.
 It was also shown before in Ref.~\cite{Gamba:2022mgx} that the current description of dynamical tides in terms of the effective (circular-orbit) tidal deformability $\keff$ is not accurate in modeling eccentric BNS systems.
 While generic-orbit EOB Hamiltonians not based on $\keff$ have been derived~\cite{Steinhoff:2016rfi}, a complete dynamical-tidal EOB waveform model for eccentric orbits in missing.

 As our model assumes quasi-circularity and because we do not introduce the tidal torque that is suggested in Ref.~\cite{Yu:2024} or the tidal spin that is discussed in Ref.~\cite{Yu:2025}, we have opted to terminate the waveform prior to the development of eccentricity, as soon as $\dot{p}_{r_*} > 0$.